Mosquito Trapping and Trap Types

 Mosquito species all have their niche in nature, varying in their location, weather, and water tolerance.
 These differences extend into the timing, host, and attractant for how females feed.
 These differences mean that even though we wish it were easy to trap mosquitoes it is not.
 Different traps have been developed to help address the issues of differences is feeding habits, and attractants.
 Determining the types of traps to use is based on the species of mosquitoes in the population and the type of information you are trying to gather.
 We have been blessed in Davis County so far to be able to mostly monitor our mosquito population with one trap type.
 We are working on expanding our trap collection to increase our monitoring capabilities.

-Potential Trap Types in Davis County
+Trap Types Used in Davis County

 These traps capture a wide range of mosquito species as it relies on a source of carbon dioxide (CO2), to attract the mosquitoes in.
 Once the mosquitoes come close to the CO2 source they are pulled into a net by a fan.
 Where they are held until the net and trap are picked up.